 Positions of the planets this month

-Mercury: The closest planet to the Sun can be seen at dawn and dusk between the constellations of Pisces and Cetus, between the planets Jupiter and Uranus.
+Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellation of Taurus not far from Mars.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

-Venus: The sister planet can be seen between the constellations of Taurus and Auriga.
+Venus: The sister planet can be seen travelling across the constellation of Gemini.
 Just like Mercury, Venus can only be seen at dawn and dusk.

 Neptune: The blue giant requires a telescope pointed in the constellation of Aquarius in order to be seen.